lc-studios-mc/nanocmds/README.md

 - **Run `/nanocmds_help` to display the help menu.**
 - This pack requires Minecraft Bedrock 1.21.100 or later.
-- This pack does not need any experiments.
+- This pack does NOT need require experiments.

 ## For Developers :computer: